Creation & Enterprise

 -

-System vs. Intuition: The Cognitive Construction Behind Business Planning
+System vs. Intuition: The Cognitive Architecture Behind Business Planning

-Human cognition's System 1 (intuition) makes us fast but crude, while System 2 (rational thinking) makes us precise but uncomfortable.
-Teaching students to build business websites revealed a harsh truth: most people would rather stay in intuition's comfort zone than engage in truly demanding structured thinking.
-But business logic always requires System 2.
+Human cognition's System 1 (intuition) makes us fast but crude; System 2 (reason) makes us precise but pained.
+The experience of guiding students through a business website project reveals a brutal truth: most people would rather stay in the comfort zone of intuition than fire up the truly taxing work of structured thinking.
+But the underlying logic of business always demands System 2.

 Organization and Management